nightsel/Coding-projects/readme.md

 Folder leetcode contains the codes I made for practice in https://leetcode.com/problemset/ .

-Folder my-app has code for [Vercel](https://vercel.com/) cloud service where I had to put my codes to secure my private API key and they are called from my github webpage to get the weather report.
-Files `index.html`, `api/weather.js` and `App.jsx` have the most relevant code.
+Folder my-app has code for [Vercel](https://vercel.com/) cloud service.
+The code securely stores a private API key and provides endpoints that the GitHub webpage uses to fetch weather reports.
+The most relevant files are`index.html`, `api/weather.js` and
+`App.jsx`.